By Warwick Gill, Principal Consultant at Freethinking

 Why do I say this?

 In the digital arena, design work is still predominantly focused around creating wireframes and prototyping.
 The true value of design – to shape the nature of user interactions and lead the development of new products and strategies – is largely not recognised by many organisations.

 But this doesn’t seem to worry us at the moment.
 We’re currently riding the crest of a hype-cycle, where a shortage of design skills has pushed salaries and egos through the roof.
-We have an inflated view of our skills, seniority, ability to implement design and to influence business partners.
+We have an inflated view of our skills, seniority, ability to implement design, and influence business partners.

-We recognise that our primary challenges include promoting holistic design within our organisations and extending our value-add, yet because of the demand for wireframing and general skills deficit – we are content to continue with the status quo.
-The time is approaching where organisations will question the true ROI and as a community, we may be found wanting.
+We recognise that our primary challenges include promoting holistic design within our organisations and extending our value-add.
+Because of the demand for wireframing and general skills deficit – we are content to continue with the status quo.
+The time is approaching where organisations will question the true ROI, and as a community, we may be found wanting.

 If you’re a designer, ask yourself the tough questions… Have I tried to elevate the discipline of Design in my organisation?